 As Cupids everywhere plan romantic gestures for their special someone, there are certain foods that are rumored to assist in sparking romance.
 While the Food and Drug Administration maintains that there is no scientific evidence that supports some aphrodisiacs, the following foods continue to be linked with an enhanced the romantic experience.

-Oysters are popularly rumored to be an aphrodisiac due to their high zinc content, which helps produce testosterone.
+Oysters are commonly rumored to be an aphrodisiac due to their high zinc content, which helps produce testosterone.
 Oysters increase dopamine levels and also contain amino acids and serotonin, all of which have been linked to a heightened response to pleasure.

 Maca is a root vegetable that has been linked to various uses, including increased libido, for generations.
-Scientific research has been mixed on Maca’s impact on a person’s sex drive, but it has been linked with improved fertility, sexual arousal and treating hot flashes.
+Scientific research has been mixed regarding Maca’s impact on a person’s sex drive, but it has been linked with improved fertility, sexual arousal and treating hot flashes.